Dripping Springs High School

-Dripping Springs High School is a comprehensive public high school in Dripping Springs, TX, located in Hays County, Texas.
-The only high school in the Dripping Springs Independent School District contains grades 9, 10, 11, and 12.
-Its enrollment is approximately 1,800.
+Dripping Springs High School is a public high school in Dripping Springs, Texas, located in Hays County, Texas.
+The only high school in the Dripping Springs Independent School District, it contains grades 9, 10, 11, and 12.
+Its enrollment is approximately 2,400.
 The principal is Angela Gamez, who was appointed in 2019.

 History

 Public school in Dripping Springs extended only through seventh grade until the 1911–12 school year, when the county designated it a "high school of the third class," offering three years of high school; the twelfth grade was added in 1941–42.
 The first high school building was completed by 1938.
 After the school district was formed by the consolidation of several small districts and achieved accreditation, a new building begun in 1949 replaced it; then-Senator Lyndon Johnson spoke at the dedication of the gymnasium, which was finished in 1952.
 The school moved to a new building in 1985 and moved again in an exchange of sites with the junior high school in 2010.
 In the 21st century it has been expanding as population grows in the area of Austin.